bartificer/taming-the-terminal/README.md

 This repository contains all the content of the Taming the Terminal tutorial as well as the scripts that are needed to build the output.

+All builds run inside a contained Docker environment for maximum reproducibility.

+## Book information

 Please note this book is written in British English

 Instructions on how to build the ebooks are in the INSTALLATION.md file.